With jagged mountains, pounding waterfalls, and calm waters, Norway’s fjords are part of an impossibly beautiful landscape in northwest Europe.

 Lysefjord

-Near Stavanger, in the southwest of Norway, Lysefjord is famed as the home of Preikestolen, or Pulpit Rock, in Ryfylke.
+One of the best things to do in Stavanger is to take a day trip to Lysefjord, famed as the home of Preikestolen, or Pulpit Rock, in Ryfylke.

 Towering almost 2,000 feet above the sapphire-blue fjord, Preikestolen is a leaden-hued rock formation with a massive flat-top ledge.
 Travelers can reach the top to take in the far-reaching views on one of Norway’s most famous hikes.